-To start off, I have selected 10 percussive loops from a Vengeance sample pack and loaded them into a single track in Session view.
-This will not work in Arrangement view as it requires Session views clip launching feature to work.
+In this Ableton Live tutorial, we’ll look at a way of using drum loops to create a custom glitch percussion layer.
+To start off, I have selected 10 percussive loops and loaded them into a single track in Session view.
+This will not work in the Arrangement view as it requires the Session views clip to launch a feature to work.

-To start you need to double click on any clip to open it in the sample window below.
-If the launch box is not visible you can enable it by clicking the “L” button from the “Clip” tab from bellow.
+To start you need to double-click on any clip to open it in the sample window below.
+If the launch box is not visible you can enable it by clicking the “L” button from the “Clip” tab below.

 The dropdown menu boxes reveal some options, they are: